 About PANS Clinic & Research Program

 The Stanford PANS Program was established in 2012 to provide a comprehensive program to orchestrate groundbreaking research while providing tailored care for patients and their families.
-The Stanford PANS clinic is the first multi-disciplinary PANS clinic in the world.
+The Stanford Immune Behavioral Health (formerly PANS) Clinic is the first multi-disciplinary PANS clinic in the world.
 The goal of our service and research is to identify infections and immune system abnormalities that may affect psychiatric symptoms.

 Our Clinical Care Mission